Dr. Pilegard's

 When I started college I knew there were people who worked as scientists but it never occurred to me where they work.
 It turns out a lot of them are college professors!
 In fact, that's what a PhD is for: a PhD is not a teaching degree, it's a research degree!
 Professors conduct research in labs.* PhD students train in labs to become independent researchers.
 Undergraduate students working in labs are usually called "Research Assistants" or RAs.

-Terminology note: The word "lab" can be used to refer to both the research unit (i.e., the people) and the physical space where people conduct studies.
+*Terminology note: The word "lab" can be used to refer to both the research unit (i.e., the people working together) and the physical space where people conduct studies.
 Professors in non-STEM areas also do research and other scholarly activity but they're less likely to call their research unit a "lab."

 What do research assistants do?